 Ischemic Heart Disease has been identified as a leading cause of morbidity and mortality in both developing as well as developed countries.
 Deposition of serum lipids and reduced oxygen supply to the coronary arteries is the underlying cause, ultimately resulting in Coronary Heart Disease (CHD).

-Black piper (Piper nigrum) and Vaca (Acorus calamus) are other examples which remove blockage from channels of circulation ad from Ayurvedic pharmacology point of view, dravya this action are known as Pramathi dravya.
+Black piper (Piper nigrum) and Vaca (Acorus calamus) are other examples which remove the blockage from channels of circulation ad from Ayurvedic pharmacology point of view, dravya this action is known as Pramathi dravya.